 If I Take Time Off Work To Enter Rehab, I Won’t Have A Job Waiting For Me When I Return

-The government has taken two legislative steps to ensure you can not only take time off work for rehab, but have protection against losing your job.
-According to the U.S. Commission on Civil Rights, “The American with Disabilities Act provides limited protection from discrimination for recovering drug abusers and for alcoholics.”
+The government has taken two legislative steps to ensure you can not only take time off work for rehab but have protection against losing your job.
+According to the U.S. Commission on Civil Rights, “The American with Disabilities Act provides limited protection from discrimination for recovering drug users and for alcoholics.”

 In fact, since this act does not protect you from termination if you are currently using illegal substances, getting into rehab can actually save your job!

-The Family Medical Leave Act (FMLA) stipulates that an individual that suffers from substance abuse may take time off work to seek treatment without fear of repercussion from the employer.
-However, if the employer has outlined, in a concise and non-discriminatory way, that an employee may be terminated for substance abuse, they can do this, in spite of FMLA.
+The Family Medical Leave Act (FMLA) stipulates that an individual that suffers from substance use may take time off work to seek treatment without fear of repercussion from the employer.
+However, if the employer has outlined, in a concise and non-discriminatory way, that an employee may be terminated for substance use, they can do this, in spite of FMLA.